Strong and Weak Solutions to the Hasegawa-Mima Equation with Periodic Boundary Conditions: Introduction

 \section{Introduction}

 Magnetic plasma confinement is one of the most promising ways in future energy production.
-The Hasegawa-Mima (HM) model is a simplified two-dimensions turbulent system model which describes the time evolution of drift waves caused during plasma confinement.
-To understand the phenomena, several mathematical models can be found in literature\cite{iterarticle,hm77,hm78,hw83}, of which the simplest and powerful two dimensions turbulent system model is the HM equation that describes the time evolution of drift waves in a magnetically-confined plasma.
-It was derived by Akira Hasegawa and Kunioki Mima during late 70s\cite{hm77,hm78}.
-When normalized, it can\cite{chm89,hariri} be put as the following PDE that is third order in space and first order in time: where $\{u,v\}=u_xv_y-u_yv_x$ is the Poisson bracket, $u(x,y,t)$ describes the electrostatic potential, $k=\partial_x \ln \frac{n_0}{\omega_{ci}}$ is a constant depending on the background particle density $n_0$ and the ion cyclotron frequency $\omega_{ci}$, which in turn depends on the initial magnetic field.
-In this context, $k=0$ refers to homogeneous plasma, and $k \neq 0$ refers to non-homogeneous plasma.
-As a cultural note, equation (\ref{hm}) is also referred as the Charney-Hasegawa-Mima equation in geophysical context that models the time-evolution of Rossby waves in the atmosphere\cite{chm89}. \\
+To understand the phenomena, several mathematical models can be found in literature\cite{iterarticle,hm77,hm78,hw83}, of which the simplest and powerful two dimensional turbulent system model is the Hasegawa-Mima (HM) equation that describes the time evolution of drift waves in magnetically-confined plasma.
+Originally derived by Akira Hasegawa and Kunioki Mima during late 70s\cite{hm77,hm78}, but when normalized, it can\cite{chm89,hariri} be put as the following PDE that is third order in space and first order in time: